Referee: Figure skating

 A referee in figure skating sits in the middle of the judges panel and manages and has full control over the entire event.
 The referee represents the International Skating Union at international events.
 Referees for international events are trained by the International Skating Union.
 There are two levels of referee, International Referee and ISU Referee, with ISU Referees ranking higher.

 In Synchronized Ice Skating, there are two Referees.
 One, sits with the Judges as with ordinary competition and operates a touch screen computer, inputting deductions and marking the skaters.
 The other, known as the Assistant Referee — Ice, stands by the barrier where the teams enter the ice.
 The ARI monitors ice conditions, communicates with the event Referee and supervises teams.

 Sumo

-A sumo match is overseen by a referee (行司, gyōji) in the ring and five judges (勝負審判, shōbu shimpan) seated around the ring.
-All dress in traditional Japanese clothing, with higher-ranked referees wearing elaborate silk outfits.
+A professional sumo match is overseen by a referee (行司, gyōji) in the ring and five judges (勝負審判, shōbu shimpan) seated around the ring.
+All dress in traditional Japanese clothing, with higher-ranked referees wearing elaborate silk outfits inspired by clothes worn in ancient Japan and judges wearing traditional men's kimono.
 The referee oversees the pre-match rituals and the bout itself, including ruling on the winner of the bout and the winning technique used.
-If one of the umpires disagrees, then all the umpires confer to determine the winner of the bout.
+If one of the umpires disagrees, then all the judges confer to determine the winner of the bout.
 Tradition holds that if one of the two top ranked gyōji has his decision overturned, he is expected to tender his resignation, although the Chairman of the Japan Sumo Association usually rejects the resignation.
+Additionally, as professional sumo has several religious and traditional elements apart from the sport itself, gyōji have additional tasks in presiding over various ceremonies and functions.

+In an amateur sumo competition, such as those sanctioned by the International Sumo Federation, the roles of referee and judges remain the same as professional sumo, though the religious and traditional elements and tasks for referees have been removed.
+Referees in amateur sumo wear an all white uniform with black bowtie akin to the appearance of western boxing referees.